brworkit/nodejs-express-api/README.md

 # NodeJs Server Template

 ## Description
 A simple NodeJs template to help you prototype your rest service for study case or even to production.
+It uses minimum modules as possible and MongoDb as database.

 ## Requirements